HubertWojcik10/mlops_project/reports/README.md

 > **Did you workflow include using branches and pull requests?
 If yes, explain how.
 If not, explain how branches and**
 > **pull request can help improve version control.**
 >
-> Recommended answer length: 100-200 words.
->
-> Example:
-> *We made use of both branches and PRs in our project.
-In our group, each member had an branch that they worked on in*
-> *addition to the main branch.
-To merge code we ...*
->
 > Answer:

 We have used both branches and pull requests (PRs) in our project.
 Each team member created their own branch to work on a specific tasks on the project checklist.
 This allowed us to work in parallel without interfering with each other's work.
 Once a task was completed, a pull request was submitted to merge the branch into the main branch.
 Other team members reviewed the pull request before it was approved and merged to main.
 After merging, the branch was deleted to keep the repository clean.
 Using this workflow helped us manage changes efficiently, avoid conflicts, and maintain a stable main branch.
 It also helped our collaboration because only reviewed and tested code made it to the main.